Rose problems: frequently asked questions

 This is often the result of a poorly understood problem known as rose blindness.

-My rose is a double-flowered variety.
+My rose is a double-flowered cultivar.
 Many of the flowers turn brown and never open fully.
 What causes this?

 This is a condition known as flower balling, usually caused by cool, wet weather.